 - Decreases poverty and improves quality of life.

-How your actions will benefit the planet and impoverished regions
+How your Be Kind Magazine Subscription will benefit the planet and impoverished regions

 - Trees capture carbon from the atmosphere helping to reduce global warming